Why we fly

 Thankfully, the surgery went really well, and he responded brilliantly to treatment.
 So much so that the family were able to take him home just 10 days later.

 Because of the severity of Jack’s story, we at the Children’s Air Ambulance invited Jack and his family to a video shoot so we could tell his story even better than with just words.
 Today he’s a bubbly young boy, full of life and energy – just like anyone his age should be.

 We are proud that thanks to our efforts and the donations we receive, these stories of overcoming such incredible adversity can be shared with you.

 Without your help, some of these life-saving and life-affirming events could never happen.
 We need your help – no matter how small – to make sure that children like Jack are given the chance they deserve.

-“The Children’s Air Ambulance have developed an excellent service.
+“The Children’s Air Ambulance has developed an excellent service.
 The ability to quickly transfer our specialist team to very sick children and babies can be lifesaving.
-We transferred Jack within three hours of the initial call from the doctors on the island.
+We transferred Jack within three hours of the initial call from the doctors at his local hospital.
 This journey would normally take five to six hours.
 The time saved gave Jack the best chance of leading a normal healthy life.
 The Children’s Air Ambulance is doing fantastic work in ensuring that these babies are in the best possible hands during their time out of hospital.
 To know that there is a service like this, helping us looking after these very sick children and babies, is incredibly reassuring.”
 (Gareth Jones, Clinician, Southampton and Oxford Retrieval Team)